edwarddistel/book-notes/books/the-better-angels-of-our-nature.md

 He also notes that the upper-class used to be as violent as the lower class (quoting several manners guides that recommended boxing and fighting others) but now violence is largely associated with poverty:

-> The main reason that violence correlates with low socioeconomic status today is that the elites and the middle class pursue justice with the legal system while the lower classes reosrt to what scholars of violence call "self-help"...it is another name for vigilantism, fronier justice, taking the law into your own hands (p.
+> The main reason that violence correlates with low socioeconomic status today is that the elites and the middle class pursue justice with the legal system while the lower classes resort to what scholars of violence call "self-help"...it is another name for vigilantism, frontier justice, taking the law into your own hands (p.
 83)

-He cites legal scholar Donald Black's statistic that as few as 10 percent of homicides are a means to an end (killing a homeowner during a burglary), but that "the most common motives for homicide are moralistic: retaliation after an insult, escalation of a domestic quarrel, punishing an unfaithful romantic partner, and other acts of jealousy, revenge and self-defence....Most homicides, Black notes, are really instances of capital punishment, with a private citizen as the judge, jury and executioner." (p.
+He cites legal scholar Donald Black's statistic that as few as 10 percent of homicides are a means to an end (killing a homeowner during a burglary), but that "the most common motives for homicide are moralistic: retaliation after an insult, escalation of a domestic quarrel, punishing an unfaithful romantic partner, and other acts of jealousy, revenge and self-defense....Most homicides, Black notes, are really instances of capital punishment, with a private citizen as the judge, jury and executioner." (p.
 83)

 Pinker also disputes three commonly held theories of violence:
 1. They are caused by a deficit of morality and justice